Ircama/osm-carto-tutorials/pages/15_docker-kosmtik.md

 The procedure here described allows installing and running a Docker image of Kosmtik with x64 Windows versions requiring Docker Toolbox.

-Before starting, it is important to read the documentation in [DOCKER.md](https://github.com/Ircama/openstreetmap-carto/blob/docker/DOCKER.md)
+Before starting, it is important to read the documentation in [DOCKER.md](https://github.com/gravitystorm/openstreetmap-carto/blob/master/DOCKER.md)

 Install Docker Toolbox:

 - Enable the virtualization in the PC BIOS setting
 - Install the latest version of [Oracle VM VirtualBox](https://www.virtualbox.org/wiki/Downloads) (this is advisable even if Docker Toolbox includes a recent version of this software)
 - Install [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/); select also the installation of "Git MSYS-git UNIX tools".
-- Run *Docker Quickstart Terminal* (All Programs, Docker, Docker Quickstart Terminal) and wait for the *MINGW64 Console* to start.
+- Run *Docker Quickstart Terminal* (*All Programs*, *Docker*, *Docker Quickstart Terminal*) and wait for the *MINGW64 Console* to start.

 Notice that *"Waiting for an IP..."* takes the time needed to start a virtual machine named *default* and boot a Linux image included in a file named *boot2docker.iso* (automatically downloaded and configured by the software).
 The VM startup can take minutes.
 Within the login message before the UNIX prompt, the *MINGW64 Console* shall display the VM IP address (e.g., `docker is configured to use the default mackine with IP 192.168.99.100`).